BatchClayderman/Inspired-Music/README.md

 # Inspired-Music

-Inspired Music proposed by the Cloud-inspired Music Team, GooseBt, Universe.
+This project stores the inspired music proposed by the Cloud-inspired Music Team, GooseBt Studio, Universe Organization.

 Link to this website to see more: [https://goosebt.com:9002/home.html](https://goosebt.com:9002/home.html)